Algebra I Course Syllabus

 1. Be respectful: To yourself, your peers, and the learning environment.

-2. Come prepared: Bring all required materials and be ready to engage with the day's lesson.
+2. Come prepared: Bring all required materials and be ready to engage.

 3. Follow directions: For all activities, assignments, and assessments.

-4. Stay engaged: Participate actively in lessons and dedicated practice time.
+4. Stay engaged: Participate actively in lessons and practice time.

-5. Use technology appropriately: Laptops and other devices should only be used for class-related work.
+5. Use technology appropriately: Laptops and devices should only be used for class-related work.

-6. Try your best: Don't be afraid to ask for help and utilize the support systems available to you.
+6. Try your best: Don't be afraid to ask for help and use the support systems available.

 Support and Accommodations